makhidkarun/traveller_pyroute/readme.md

 * `none` - draw no borders on the map.
 * `range` - This is a simple system from the original nroute.c code.
 This is a two pass process.
 The first pass sets the alignment of each empty hex around each world to that of the world.
 The second pass extends the empty hex alignment selection to the next circle of hexes.
 If a hex already has an alignment, either because there is a world there or selected by earlier step, the previous selection is kept.
 * `allygen` - This is a partial re-implementation of the system presented in [allygen](http://dotclue.org/t20/) code created by J. Greely.
 As implemented here, this is a three pass process.
 The first pass marks each hex around every world as aligned with that world.
 The distance of selected hexes depends upon the center world's starport (E,X ports have none, A ports have range of 4).
 If there is more than one world claiming an empty hex, the list of claimants is kept.
 The second pass, the alignments of the empty hexes is resolved by selecting (in order) the single claimant, the closer world, or the larger empire.
 In a third pass, some of the hexes at the edge of each empire are set back to unaligned to avoid having odd protuberances.
-*  `erode` is based upon the border drawing system from [TravellerMap](http://travellermap.com/borders/doc.htm).
+*  `erode` - Based upon the border drawing system from [TravellerMap](http://travellermap.com/borders/doc.htm).
 The page has an excellent description of the reason for borders and the algorithm.
 This is a multi-pass system.
 The first step is to mark some of the empty hexes with an allegiance code.
 As described (and implemented) the original system picks one allegiance code and marks every hex on the map.
 The PyRoute implementation uses slightly modified version of the allygen selection process to perform the initial marking of the empty hexes.
 This uses the first two steps of the allygen process to mark empty hexes in a radius around each world, then uses a system to select one allegiance for each empty hex.
 The third pass uses the alternating erode and span breaking system from the border drawing system to reset alignments of empty hexes outside the empire.
 The fourth step, bridge building, is mention in the article and implemented in code, re-establishes the alignments of some empty hexes between aligned worlds otherwise separated by the third step.